PrzemekWasinski/TakeMeOut/README.md

 If you are using MacOS/Linux:

-Go into EatMeOut.API and open appsettings.json and make sure the Default Connection string is:
+Go into TakeMeOut.API and open appsettings.json and make sure the Default Connection string is:
-Server=localhost,1433;Database=EatMeOutDB;User Id=admin;Password=Password123#;TrustServerCertificate=True
+Server=localhost,1433;Database=TakeMeOutDB;User Id=admin;Password=Password123#;TrustServerCertificate=True

 Run Docker, make sure the SQL Server Image is installed and running.
 Create a new Microsoft SQL Server, username: sa and password: YourStrongPassword123 and click Finish.

-    Open integrated terminal in EatMeOut\EatMeOut.API and run the following commands:
+    Open integrated terminal in TakeMeOut\TakeMeOut.API and run the following commands:

-    dotnet ef migrations add InitialCreate If this doesn't work, or the migration already exists, delete everything INSIDE EatMeOut.API/Migrations. ) dotnet ef database update
+    dotnet ef migrations add InitialCreate If this doesn't work, or the migration already exists, delete everything INSIDE TakeMeOut.API/Migrations. ) dotnet ef database update
     dotnet build
     dotnet run

     This will setup your database.

-    Open integrated terminal in EatMeOut\frontend:
+    Open integrated terminal in TakeMeOut\frontend:

     npx http-server -p 8080 (or any other port)